SF-WDI-LABS/make-a-gist/README.md

 # Make a Gist!

 As a way to review this week's materials, we're going to create some documentation that will be public on GitHub.

 Write a Gist that could help a WDI developer entering the week that you just finished!
+Add a link to your Gist to this [Google doc](https://docs.google.com/document/d/1mEB-nSkpVlLayxOFKD5Ftc94TtmWQGngxRH4EKfcMXY/edit)!

 ### Possible topics